samarth-nand/samarth-nand/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I'm currently working on a scheduling application<br>I am a sophmore at the university of Minnesota<br>Currently learning AI/ML tools<br>Fun fact: I am ambidextrous
+I'm currently working on a scheduling application<br>I am a junior at the University of Minnesota<br>Currently learning AI/ML tools through anaconda and python.
+Also working on a scaleable project in scheduling.<br>Fun fact: I am ambidextrous

 ## 🌐 Socials: